 As energy prices continue to rise, making upgrades to older homes can be a smart investment for homeowners.
 Weatherproofing your home can not only provide better comfort through improved insulation and sealing drafts but also result in significant energy savings.

-The good news is that various grants are available to help cover the costs associated with these essential upgrades.
+The good news is that various assistance is available to help cover the costs associated with these essential upgrades.
 In this article, we will delve into the importance of weatherproofing, the types of insulation and sealing options available, and the grants that can help make these projects financially feasible.

 Why Weatherproofing Matters